microsoft/appcenter-sdk-react-native/README.md

 ## Using Package Manager Console ##

-* Open Package Manager Console in either Xamarin Studio or Visual Studio
+* Make sure Package Manager Console is opened in either Xamarin Studio or Visual Studio.
+You will have to install an add-in for Xamarin Studio.
 * Type the following commands:
    PM> Install-Package Microsoft.Azure.Mobile.Analytics
    PM> Install-Package Microsoft.Azure.Mobile.Crashes